dhis2/design-system/principles/layout.md

 ![example of an application with a complex layout](../images/layout-complex.png)

 Complex applications can make use of multiple different layout elements.
-Secondary navigation inside a sidebar, quick options in a toolbar, a third sidebar with auxillary content to support the main content.
+Secondary navigation inside a sidebar, quick options in a toolbar, a third sidebar with auxiliary content to support the main content.
 Panels that open at the bottom of the screen can provide extra content to a user and be hidden when they are not needed.
 The example above, Data Visualizer, uses a left sidebar, right sidebar and multiple toolbars to provide the right functionality when the user needs it.

 The most important guideline to keep in mind: the layout should match the purpose of the application.